 If you haven’t heard of The Scoville Scale it is a way to measure the heat of different peppers.
 It was developed by Wilbur Scoville in 1912 and measures how much capsaicin in concentrated in each pepper.
 For a comparison to the peppers we grow to something you might have tasted before: original TABASCO® hot sauce is 5,000 SHU, Cholula hot sauce is 3,500 SHU, and Sriracha hot sauce is 2,500 SHU.

 Every year we are experimenting with new varieties and working the best ones we find into our planting for the next year.
-The 12 varieties below are the peppers we chose for 2015, but there are a few new varieties we are planning to grow in 2016 including Aleppo and Rezha Macedonian that we are VERY excited about!
+The 12 varieties below are the peppers we chose last season, but there are a few new varieties we are planning to grow next year.

 Let us know if you have varieties that you want us to grow.
 We are also always looking for peppers and love to hear about people’s favorites!